 In particular, the materials used to build ships, and the means of propulsion, underwent significant changes in the intervening century.
 Where HMS Victory was a wooden ship powered by sail, HMS Warrior was a steam powered ship built out of iron, with sails as an optional propulsion mechanism.

 The scale of the ships is also quite different.
 HMS Warrior was over twice the size of Victory, yet carried fewer men.

 In terms of service, HMS Warrior never saw action.
 Shipbuilding technologies started to move so fast that within twenty years of her construction she was already obsolete, and replaced by newer, faster and larger ships.

 Much like HMS Victory, Warrior too had a number of years fulfilling a variety of less than glamorous roles, from being used for general storage to an oil jetty.

 It was only in the late 1960s that the value of HMS Warrior, one of the first ironclad warships, was recognized, and efforts were started to preserve her for future generations.

 Following a lengthy period of restoration, HMS Warrior opened as a museum ship in 1987, and has been welcoming visitors ever since.
 It’s open every day except the 24 – 26th December, and you can see full opening times here.

 As with HMS Victory, HMS Warrior is in the Portsmouth Historic Dockyard.
-You can buy an individual ticket for entry, but we would highly recommend the Full Navy Admission ticket, which offers significant cost savings over individual tickets.
+You can buy an individual ticket for entry, but we would highly recommend the Historic Dockyard Ultimate Explorer Ticket, which offers significant cost savings over individual tickets.
 It’s also cheaper booked in advance online.